intuition-dev/INTUITION/_doc/docs/res.md

 ## Meta Definitions:
 - Pug : Low Code Declarative 4GL markup.
 Custom 'tags' in Pug via RIOTjs
-- Server-less: No known end point.
+- Serverless: No known end point.
 E.g.: CDN, AWS Cognito.
-Not server-less in Meta-talk: AWS Lambda
+Not Serverless in Meta-talk: AWS Lambda
 - Team Player: Benefits group via Cloud Dev Environment, ex: CodeAnywhere+Meta.
 Selfish: Local dev. environment.
 - Front End Framework: Google/search for 'Front End Framework' yields Bootstrap, Bulma, etc. We have examples with a few in Github project of same name.
 - Meta: Building software that builds software.
 Has more than one level of meaning.